Ankle Brace for Basketball: Play Hard, No Fear

 Think about what the sport actually asks of your ankles.
 You sprint, stop short, pivot, jump, land, cut left, cut right, and do it all again, repeatedly, on a hard floor, often in close contact with other players.
 The ankle is the joint at the bottom of all of it, absorbing force every time.

 The most dangerous moment in basketball is the landing.
 When you go up for a rebound or a layup, you don't always control where your foot comes down.
-Land on another player's foot, and the ankle rolls inward fast.
+Land on another player's foot and the ankle rolls inward fast.
 That's the mechanism behind most basketball sprains.
 The outside of the ankle gets forced past where it's supposed to go, stretching or tearing the ligaments on that side.

 What an Ankle Brace Actually Does